kubereboot/website/content/en/docs/community.md

 [Link to Recording](https://youtu.be/j332xy0J1KQ)

-Attending:
+Attendees:
-  - evrardjp
+  - Christian Kotzbauer
-  - dholbach
+  - Daniel Holbach
-  - ckotzbauer
+  - Jean-Philippe Evrard
-  - michalschott
+  - Michał Schott

 Agenda/Notes:
   - Introductions: who are you, what would you like to see in kured?